subugoe/ropen-backend/README.md

 > exist.pass=

-#Development
+#Ant targets
+##Development
 You can use Ant to do some developement tasks like:

 * Get the contents of the eXist database

+>ant server.extract

 * Import changes into an existing or new database

+> ant server.deploy

-* Create a EXPAth package
+* Create a EXPath package

-#Deploymnet
+>ant xar

+##Deploymnet
 You can use Ant to do some deployment tasks like:

 * Create and restore a backup of the database

-* Import changes into an existing or new database
+> ant server.backup

+and
+> ant server.restore

+## Planed Features
 * Reindex the database after manual Dataimport
+* Compile the ODD Schema to RelexNG

+# Installation
+The XAR Package isn't tested yes, you need to deploy the application either by "ant server.deploy" or manually.
+The application doesn't contain data, you need to add it via "queries/upload.xq"

+# Configuration